 Eligibility for Major Federal Benefit Programs

 Congress restricted eligibility even for many qualified immigrants by arbitrarily distinguishing between those who entered the U.S. before or “on or after” the date the law was enacted, August 22, 1996.
 The law barred most immigrants who entered the U.S. on or after that date from “federal means-tested public benefits” during the five years after they secure qualified immigrant status.
-Federal agencies clarified that “federal means-tested public benefits” are Medicaid (except for emergency care), CHIP, TANF, SNAP, and SSI.
+This waiting period is often referred to as the five-year bar.
+Federal agencies clarified that the “federal means-tested public benefits” are Medicaid (except for emergency services), CHIP, TANF, SNAP, and SSI.

 TANF, Medicaid, and CHIP

 Over half of the states have used state funds to provide TANF, Medicaid, and/or CHIP to some or all of the immigrants who are subject to the five-year bar on federally funded services, or to a broader group of immigrants.
-Several states or counties provide health coverage to children or pregnant women, regardless of their immigration status.
+Several states and counties provide health coverage to children, young adults, or pregnant persons regardless of their immigration status.
+And a growing number of states offer or will offer health coverage to older adults regardless of their immigration status.

-In 2009, when Congress first reauthorized the CHIP program, states were granted an option to provide federally funded Medicaid and CHIP to “lawfully residing” children and pregnant women, regardless of their date of entry into the U.S. Twenty-nine states plus the District of Columbia (as of September 2015) have opted to take advantage of this federal funding for immigrant health care coverage, which became available on April 1, 2009.
+In 2009, when Congress first reauthorized the CHIP program, states were granted an option to provide federally funded Medicaid and CHIP to “lawfully residing” children and/or pregnant persons regardless of their date of entry into the U.S. As of May 2022, thirty-four states plus the District of Columbia have opted to take advantage of this federal funding for immigrant health care coverage, which became available on April 1, 2009.

-Sixteen states plus the District of Columbia use federal funds to provide prenatal care to women regardless of immigration status, under the CHIP program’s option enabling states to enroll fetuses in CHIP.
-Thus the pregnant woman’s fetus, rather than the woman herself, is technically the recipient of CHIP-funded services.
-This approach potentially limits the scope of services available to the pregnant woman to those directly related to the fetus’s health.
+Twenty-one states plus the District of Columbia use or will soon use federal funds to provide prenatal care regardless of immigration status, under the CHIP program’s option enabling states to provide prenatal services through CHIP.
+Under this option, the pregnant person’s fetus is technically the recipient of CHIP-funded services.
+This approach potentially limits the scope of services available to the pregnant person to those directly related to the fetus’s health.

-The District of Columbia and New York provide prenatal care to women regardless of immigration status, using state or local funds.
+The District of Columbia, New Jersey, New York, and Vermont provide or will soon provide prenatal care to pregnant people regardless of immigration status, using state or local funds.

 Although the federal health care reform law, known as the Affordable Care Act (ACA), did not alter immigrant eligibility for Medicaid or CHIP, it provided new pathways for lawfully present immigrants to obtain health insurance.
-Coverage purchased in the ACA’s health insurance marketplaces is available to lawfully present noncitizens who are ineligible for Medicaid.
+Coverage purchased in the ACA’s health insurance marketplaces is available to lawfully present noncitizens, including those with incomes under 100 percent of the federal poverty level whose immigration status makes them ineligible for Medicaid.

-Five states — California, Connecticut, Maine, Minnesota, and Washington —continue to provide state-funded nutrition assistance to some or all of the immigrants who were rendered ineligible for the federal SNAP program.
+Six states — California, Connecticut, Illinois, Maine, Minnesota, and Washington — provide state-funded nutrition assistance to some or all of the immigrants who were rendered ineligible for the federal SNAP program.

 “Humanitarian” immigrants (including refugees, people granted asylum or withholding of deportation/removal, Amerasian immigrants, Cuban and Haitian entrants, Iraqi and Afghan Special Immigrants, and survivors of trafficking) can receive SSI, but only during the first seven years after having obtained the relevant status.
 The main rationale for the seven-year time limit was that it was intended to provide a sufficient opportunity for humanitarian immigrant seniors and those with disabilities to naturalize and retain their eligibility for SSI as U.S. citizens.
-However, a combination of factors, including immigration backlogs, processing delays, former statutory caps on the number of asylees who can adjust their status, language barriers, and other obstacles, made it impossible for many of these individuals to naturalize within seven years.
-Recognizing these barriers, in 2008 Congress enacted an extension of eligibility for refugees who faced a loss of benefits due to the seven-year time limit.
-However, that extension expired in 2011.
-Subsequent attempts to reauthorize this extension were unsuccessful, and the termination from SSI of thousands of seniors and people with disabilities continues.
+However, a combination of factors, including immigration backlogs, processing delays, former statutory caps on the number of asylees who can adjust their immigration status, language barriers, and other obstacles, made it impossible for many of these individuals to naturalize within seven years.
+Although Congress enacted an extension of eligibility for refugees who faced a loss of benefits due to the seven-year time limit in 2008, that extension expired in 2011.
+Subsequent attempts to reauthorize the extension were unsuccessful, and the termination from SSI of thousands of seniors and people with disabilities continues.

-Five states — California, Hawaii, Illinois, Maine, and New Hampshire — provide cash assistance to immigrant seniors and people with disabilities who were rendered ineligible for SSI; some others provide much smaller general assistance grants to these immigrants.
+Five states — California, Hawaii, Illinois, Maine, and New Hampshire — provide cash assistance to certain immigrant seniors and people with disabilities who were rendered ineligible for SSI; some others provide much smaller general assistance grants to these immigrants.